earthstar-project/earthstar/docs/rules-of-earthstar.md

 It's a delta-state based CRDT that works in adversarial conditions.

-This data format can be moved around in any way -- sneakernet, bluetooth, HTTP, etc.  For convenience, Earthstar suggests a way to do **networking**:
+This data format can be moved around in any way -- sneakernet, bluetooth, HTTP, etc.  For convenience, Earthstar suggests a way to do **networking** but is less opinionated about it:

 * Finding other peers
 * A protocol for syncing across a network

+Earthstar is a **specification** and a **reference implementation** in Typescript.

 ## Out of scope